hadley/recipes/recipes/biscuits/scroggins.md

 Cream butter, sugar and peanut butter.
 Add essence and eggs and mix well.
 Stir in remaining ingredients.
 Bake at 190C for 15 minutes

 Comments: good for tramps etc.
+Source: Daniels Grandmother